 It’s been 34 years since Top Gun was released, so people might need a little bit of a beginner’s guide.
-So whether you’ve never seen the original movie, or you’re simply looking for a little bit of a refresher in anticipation of this December, keep reading because we’ve got you covered…
+So whether you’ve never seen the original movie, or you’re simply looking for a little bit of a refresher in anticipation of Maverick's release, we’ve got you covered…

 Top Gun (1986)

 Based on an article of the same name published in California magazine three years prior, Top Gun centres on a group of students at the elite United States Navy Fighter Weapons School, and the reckless but daring young pilot who defies the teachings of the class at the hands of a civilian instructor.

 Cruise plays Pete “Maverick” Mitchell, the hotshot pilot in question who angers his superiors at Top Gun Academy.
 Following the death of his wingman Goose (Anthony Edwards) during a training exercise, Maverick is overcome with guilt and considers retiring from flying.
 With the help of the rest of the team, he eventually regains his confidence and ultimately proves his bravery when he and Iceman provide support to a stricken ship in a high stakes operation.

 Top Gun was directed by the late Tony Scott (Ridley Scott's brother) from a screenplay written by Jim Cash and Jack Epps Jr. The cast rounded up a clutch of eighties newcomers and veterans, including Val Kilmer as Maverick’s rival Iceman, Meg Ryan, Tom Skeritt and Tim Robbins.
 The film's enjoyably cheesy macho air gave rise to any number of classic lines ("I feel the need...
 The need for speed!") and much-parodied moments, including the infamous, shirtless beach volleyball scene.